mairima/nourish/README.md

 **Content Requirements**
 - Product listings with name, image, price, and description.

 - Shopping bag and checkout functionality with quantity updates.
+Guests can add items to the shopping bag and are prompted to log in when they reach the secure checkout page.
+After logging in, the items in the bag can remain available, and the logged-in user can proceed to checkout.

 - Secure payment processing via Stripe.